 The same criteria used to evaluate the salary, bonus, and long-term compensation of each executive officer is also used to determine the compensation of Robert L. Gerry, the Company's Chairman and Chief Executive Officer.
-Mr. Gerry's base salary is set based on the comparator group.
-Based on Mr. Gerry's leadership in attaining the corporate goals for 2004, particularly reserve replacement, increase in production and obtaining and exceeding cash flow and net income targets, Mr. Gerry was awarded 100% of his annual salary as the bonus.
-In addition in January 2005, Mr. Gerry was granted an aggregate of 500,000 options to acquire shares of common stock which shall vest in three equal parts at twelve month intervals, with the first portion vesting upon award.
+Mr. Gerry's base salary is set to be competitive with salaries of Chief Executive Officers at other independent oil and gas companies with international operations.
+Based on Mr. Gerry's leadership in attaining the corporate goals for 2005, particularly accomplishment of production targets, and exceeding cash flow and net income targets, Mr. Gerry was awarded 100% of his annual salary as a bonus.
+In addition, in January 2005, Mr. Gerry was granted an aggregate of 500,000 options to acquire shares of Common Stock which will vest in three equal parts at twelve month intervals, with the first portion vesting upon award.

-Robert H. Allen William S. Farish
+Robert H. Allen (Chairman) Luigi Caflisch William S. Farish